Rawtenstall F.C.: Local league years

 In 1889–90, Rawtenstall was one of the 14 clubs which founded the Lancashire League; it was simultaneously a founder member of the North-East Lancashire League.
 The first Lancashire League season was a difficult one, the club finishing second from bottom with 7 wins from 24 matches (Earlestown was expelled for not fulfilling its fixtures), but by 1891–92 the club was finishing 4th, with two future Football League clubs (Bury and Blackpool) finishing above it.

 In 1894, the North-East league was merged into the Lancashire Combination, and Rawtenstall continued as a Combination member; in 1894–95 the club reached the final of the Lancashire Junior Cup for the only time, played at Gigg Lane, conceding a late goal to lose 1–0 to Lytham.
 After the 1896–97 season, despite optimism at the annual board meeting, the club resigned from the competition, and joined the lower status North-East Lancashire Combination.
 This caused serious problems for the club, as the Football Association refused permission for the League to affiliate to the Lancashire Football Association; as a result, Rawtenstall, affiliated individually to the Lancashire FA, was temporarily unable to play League matches after November 1897.

 After a 4–0 defeat at Chesterfield in April 1898 there is no further record of the club.

 Colours

 The club's original colours were red and white.
 By 1885 the club had changed to yellow, black, and red stripes; its change kit was red.

 Ground

-The club originally played at a ground on Cemetary Road.
+The club originally played at a ground on Cemetery Road.
 By 1887 it was playing at the Burnley Road ground, using the White Lion inn for facilities.